How To Make Bonsai Soil At Home

 Care

-Bonsai soil requirements
+Bonsai soil essentials

-What is good bonsai soil?
+What is “good” bonsai soil?

 1. Good water retention,